-If you have not already experienced the menopause you will have a premature menopause when both of your ovaries are removed during the operation.
+If you have not already experienced the menopause you will have a premature menopause if both of your ovaries are removed during the operation.
 If this is the case, you may experience hot flushes, night sweats and other menopausal symptoms after the surgery.
-Oestrogenreplacement therapy is not appropriate for women who have had endometrial cancer.
-However, we will discuss with you alternative ways of managing menopausal symptoms.
-You can contact your Macmillan clinical nurse specialist for further advice.
+Your surgeon, CNS or your GP can discuss management of menopause.